Here Are 10 Popular Halloween Costumes For Kids

 “To Infinity and Beyond!”

 Buzz Lightyear captured hearts the world over thanks to the Toy Story franchise, and it remains a popular costume choice for trick-or-treating.
+And if your child has a sibling or pet pup that can go as Woody, the cuteness is sure to skyrocket into the stratosphere.

 Frankenstein’s Monster